mrityunjay-pandey/netflix-clone/README.md

 3. Open `index.html` in your web browser to view the project.

 ## Features Implemented

-free to submit a Pull Request.
-- Netflix-like hero section with background
+- Hero section with background
 - Responsive navigation bar
 - Feature sections with images and videos
 - FAQ section with interactive elements